-The term “chick flick” has often been used synonymously for romcoms, high-school dramas, teenage romance movies or coming of age love stories with the ample glamour.
+The term “chick flick” has often been used synonymously for romcoms, high-school dramas, teenage romance movies, or coming of age love stories with ample glamour.
 Essentially, a chick-flick by definition would mean a movie that appeals to younger women.
-Whenever we hear the word “Chick Flick”, a lot many movies come to our minds – more notably the romantic comedies or dramedies that depict swooning romance, heartbreaks and hot handsome guys.
+Whenever we hear the word “Chick Flick”, a lot many movies come to our minds – more notably the romantic comedies or dramedies that depict swooning romance, heartbreaks, and hot handsome guys.

 20. The Kissing Booth (2018)

 One of the latest entries into the world of chick flicks, ‘The Kissing Booth’ is a chick flick to its core.
 Surrounding the concept of a kissing booth set up in a school carnival, Elle (Joey King) irresistibly comes closer to Noah, her best friend Lee’s brother.
 Although the movie was passed by critics as one having a sexist and racial outlook at relationships and the stereotypes associated with it, ‘The Kissing Booth’ became famous perhaps because of its protagonists, the sultriness associated with the characters, and the ambiguity surrounding teenagers and their perspective on long-term relationships, which is a relatable affair on so many levels.
 Also, the storyline is a bit different from standard high-school romcoms, and owing to the immense popularity of Joey King after her stint at many similar movies at a young age, ‘The Kissing Booth’ was bound to be a success.
 Watch the movie here.

 Read More: Best Original Shows on Netflix

 19. Love, Guaranteed (2020)